algo21-221040031/Assignment3/README.md

   * simulation_and_pricing_result.py: output the result.
 * Folder "data": containing all the data required, the price of stock option of JP Morgan;
 * Folder "result": containing the output figures.

+## Ideas
+* Firstly, I established two compound option pricing models: Binomial tree and Trinomial tree.
+Starting with stock price changes, then calculated the price of European options on the basis of stock price changes, and then constructed the pricing method of American options based on the price of European options.
+After pricing the underlying option, further applied the binomial tree and the trinomial tree model to American Compound Options, and the model results showed that the pricing effect was good.
+* Then, I conducted a detailed analysis of each parameter in the pricing model, mainly analyzing the relationship between the changes of parameters and the price of compound options.
+* Then on the assumption that the stock price follows a lognormal distribution, I used Monte Carlo Simulation to simulate the price of European Compound Options, and used Least Square Monte Carlo to simulate the price of American Compound Options.
+* Then, I discussED the Greeks.
+The analysis of the Greeks is essentially the sensitivity analysis of option prices.
+* Finally, I used Binary and Newtons method to calculate implied volatility and construct volatility smile.